Kitware/trame/docs/content/docs/tutorial-setup-vtk.md

     layout.title.set_text("Hello trame")
 ```

-Finally, we start the Web server using
+Finally, we start the Web server using:

 ```python
 if __name__ == "__main__":